pythonoi/crcmod/docs/html/_sources/intro.txt

 Python Version
 ^^^^^^^^^^^^^^

-The module has separate code to support the 2.x and 3.x Python series.
+The package has separate code to support the 2.x and 3.x Python series.

 For the 2.x versions of Python, these versions have been tested: